Whisky gets greener as Scottish distillers burn waste byproducts

 "It makes good business to keep your energy costs down," she added.

-Today's distillers have to contend with volatile energy and commodity prices; often uncertain barley harvest yields due to more extreme weather patterns; and customers such as supermarkets that are scrutinizing their green credentials.
+Today's distillers have to contend with volatile energy and commodity prices; often uncertain barley harvest yields due to more extreme weather patterns; and customers such as supermarkets that are scrutinising their green credentials.

-North Sea oil production is in decline, and the debate around Scottish independence has raised the question of who might control the $2.5 trillion of reserves, which adds to uncertainty about future oil supply.
+North Sea oil production is in decline, and the debate around Scottish independence has raised the question of who might control the $2.5 trillion (1.5 trillion pounds) of reserves, which adds to uncertainty about future oil supply.

 "There is a question mark about heavy oil supply and how much there is left.
 As an industry we don't look at tomorrow or next week, we are looking at 12, 15 or 20 years down the line," said Graham Eunson, general manager of the smaller Tomatin distillery.